WeiminXiong/Video2GUI/README.md

 # Video2GUI

-This is the repository for Video2GUI.
+This repository contains the code for the paper "Video2GUI: Synthesizing Large-Scale Interaction Trajectories for Generalized GUI Agent Pretraining".
 Our **WildGUI** dataset will be released soon.

 # License